 The other thing—you’ll love this one—is you were not allowed to gripe about anything.
 She was like, “You know what you sound like?
 You sound like the kid bitching about having no shoes.
 Well, let me introduce you to the kid with no feet, son.”
 “Oh, sh-t.
 I’m sorry.
 You’re right, Mom.”
 [Laughs.]
 It was a really good one.
 Dad’s deal was: “Don’t lie and don’t say ‘can’t.'”
 I think I got my first ass-whupping for saying “can’t”.
 The cuss words in our family were “can’t” and “hate.”

+Your father died before your career really started going, right?
 He died six days into my first acting job, on Dazed and Confused.
 I’ve always felt there’s a bit of serendipity to that because everything before acting was a fad—you know, 18 and talking him into getting me the skateboard and the knee pads and the helmet.
 But for the first six days he was alive and saw me doing what ended up being a career.

+And does your mom get protective?
+Did she get it when you changed up your career?
 Yeah, she’s 84 now.
 Still stays up an hour later than me every night and gets up an hour earlier; never been able to keep up with her.
 For us, it was not like, “That was then, this is now.”
 Us McConaugheys… she would never look at it like that.
 Life’s a long adventure.
 She liked the romantic comedies.
 You know, when she saw me in Gold, she’s like, “What’d you do to yourself?
 Oh god!
 Matthew, what are you doing?”
 And when I got really skinny for Dallas Buyers Club, she didn’t quite get it.
 [Laughs.]
 She was like, “Stop.
 Enough’s enough.
 Are you sick?
 You look really sick.
 Enough, Matthew.
 Stop it!”
 I don’t know.
 She probably liked me a little more with that look.
 She’s been wanting me to put on weight since Dallas.
 Whatever it is, four years later I’ve kind of settled back into where I was before.
 She likes to see me with a little meat on my bones.